ShaharNaveh/ShaharNaveh.github.io/content/blog/networking-quickstart/index.md

 A network is a group of two or more computers that are interconnected for the purpose of exchanging data.

 ## Network Types
+There are many network types, but we are going to focus on two types: `LAN` and `WAN`